hsnetzer/gpx-lp/README.md

 # lp-gpx
-gpx for the long path
+GPX for the Long Path and New York State.